 Autumn is here, which means Halloween is just around the corner.
 What better way to celebrate the spooky holiday than with a creative Halloween photoshoot?

 It’s not often that we get to dress up in life!
-It’s also not very often that we take time being silly with family and friends, making Halloween a special time of year.
+It’s also not very often that we take time to be silly with family and friends, making Halloween a special time of year.
 You’ve carved the pumpkin, shopped for the candy, and set up the decorations.
-You probably spent hours getting your costume Halloween ready!
+You probably spent hours getting your Halloween costume ready!
 Why not take advantage of the effort you put into making some spooky Halloween pictures?

 But why settle for your average Halloween photo surrounded by pumpkins?
 When you can go all out to create eerie and inspiration-filled images.

 You may wish to create a new fun family photo or to capture spooky Halloween pictures with friends.
 Either way, there are loads of ways you can take your Halloween

 Halloween is about so much more than silly props and giant pumpkins.
 These ideas are here to elevate your Halloween

 There’s nothing like a bit of mystery in Halloween photos!
 And what better way to emulate that than with chilling silhouette pictures?
 Shoot through a see-through piece of material with the light behind you to create a phantom-like Halloween photo.

 Alternatively, you can have fun making some shadows on the wall.
 You might even want to get some puppets involved, like a cut-out haunted pumpkin.
 For this idea, you will need a harsh light like a flashlight or studio light.
 Grab some scissors and get creative!